fisadev/simpyt/README.md

     sudo apt-get install python3.10 python3.10-venv python3.10-dev

-You might also need to install pkg-config in Linux.
-For Ubuntu:
+You might also need to install a few extra dependencies in Ubuntu (sorry, don't know how to get these in other OSs):

-    sudo apt install pkg-config
+    sudo apt install pkg-config libasound2-dev libjack-dev

 After that, you can install the dependencies.
 I highly suggest running inside a virtualenv: